Historically, the college has asked specifically about the diagnostic approach to hyponatremia in the following SAQs:

 As for the diagnosis of hyponatremia, the Manual is somewhat lacking.
 A brief discussion of tonicity as a classification system for hyponatremia is followed by an indepth exploration of only three specific hyponatremias: TURP syndrome, SIADH and cerebral salt wasting.
 The Manual's concentrated wisdom was expanded upon in specific chapters relevant to these disease states:

 The best resource for hyponatremia is probably the 2002 article by Haralampos Milionis.
 It offers a step-by-step diagnostic algorithm (which was used as a model for the ones in this chapter) and discusses the diagnostic pathway with just enough detail.
 LITFL also have a page on this in the CCC, and it too offers a diagnostic algorithm.
+A third alternative, based on using a comparison of urinary and plasma tonicity, is presented by Castle-Kirzbaum et al (2021)

 In essence this approach relies on the clinician's abilities of assessing volume.
 There is an alternative, seen below.
 Notice how at no stage is one invited to actually examine the patient.
 No, it does not include the usual "hypervolemic, hypovolemic, normovolemic" classification.
 For one, clinicians are very poor at detecting all but the grossest fluid balance disturbances.
 And ultimately, I wanted a diagnostic algorithm which one could use to narrow down the list of differentials over the phone.